Laczen/zephyr_goodies/README.md

   SPDX-License-Identifier: Apache-2.0
 -->
-# zephyr_sharedram - module to enable sharing ram between applications
+# zephyr_sharedram - module to enable sharing data between applications

 This modules enables sharing information on an area of ram between consecutive applications (e.g. a bootloader and an application).
 It is a replacement for